acarsy01/hsfs/README.md

   </tr>
 </table>

-If you want to help, you can open a [issue](https://github.com/acarsy01/hsfs/issues/new).
+If you want to help to improve hsfs, you can open a [issue](https://github.com/acarsy01/hsfs/issues/new) for any question or bug.